 8 Common Nest Thermostat Malfunctions

-- Short battery life.
+- Poor battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing is disabled.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

-Our Specialists Can Solve Nest Thermostat Issues
+Our Pros Can Resolve Nest Thermostat Issues